 (Note: sulfa based medications aren't recommended for use on dogs who are pregnant as they can cause birth defects in the puppies.)

-Here are a couple of excellent natural products that you may want to try....
+Here are a couple of natural products for treating Coccidiosis in dogs:

 Only Natural Pet Probiotic Blend for Dogs and Cats A gentle formula that helps restore the balance of microbes in your pets' digestive tract.
 Provides "friendly" bacteria to help minimize inflammatory responses and other GI distress symptoms.